dikyardiyanto17/mediasoup-nodejs/README.md

 - Tampilan home dan lobby perlu improvement (&#x2713;)
 - Matikan camera hanya mempause video (&#x2713;)
 - Tampilan mobile browser
-- Saat user lain leave, jangan reset stream
+- Saat user lain leave, jangan reset stream (&#x2713;)
+- Recording server side :
+  - Send data (blob) from client to server every 10s?
+  - Send stream using peer from client to server?
+- When user is recording, and suddenly the internet is slow or reconnecting, then it will auto download